jeanslack/Videomass/building_package.md

 ```

 This will installs all the need dependencies, including python-setuptools.
-Then, go into Videomass2 unzipped folder with your user (not root)
+Then, go into Videomass unzipped folder with your user (not root)

 - To generate both source and binary packages type: